modiholodri/How-to-Organize-Videos/collection_organization/series.md

 `Series Name` S`Season Number`E`Episode Number` `Episode Title`

-The series should be in a folder for the each series and sub-folders for each season.
+The series should be in a folder for each series and no sub-folders for each season should be made.

 ![](SeriesFormat.jpg)